DONCHAN7004728/AI-ExamPreparation/README.md

 ## 🔑 Usage Instructions......
 #### Step 1:
-          Generate your Gemini API Key
+          Generate your Gemini API Key (The API key will look something like this : AhjgsaGbhDonchanTTUmbasbhaY)
-          (Instructions provided in the repository)

 #### Step 2:
           Login to ExamPrepAI using your credentials